SEN Information Report

 The SENCO plays an important role with the staff and governing body in determining the strategic development of SEN policy and provision in the school in order to raise the achievement of pupils with SEN.

 Mr D. Smith is the current Governor with responsibility for SEND at Corfield.
-She has regular contact with the SENCO and the staff of the school to keep up-to-date with, and monitor the school’s SEND provision.
+He has regular contact with the SENCO and the staff of the school to keep up-to-date with, and monitor the school’s SEND provision.

 From the 1st September 2014 The Special Educational Needs Code of Practice 2014 0-25 is legally required to be implemented in all schools.
 It provides the school with guidance that helps us to identify, assess and provide support for pupils with special educational needs.
 It sets out the processes and procedures we should follow to meet the needs of pupils.
-Copy on the link below to access the full publication.

 As part of the new code of practice each Local Authority is required to publish and keep under review information about services they expect to be available for the pupils and young people with Special Educational Needs (SEN) aged 0-25.
 This is the ‘Local Offer’.